Cascais-Portugal.com

 Note: The Cascais to Sintra service departs the Portela de Sintra train station, and does not go near the historic area of Sintra.
 Most visitors based in Sintra take the 1253.

 The 1624 bus service is the longer route that connects Sintra and Cascais, which goes via the Cabo da Roca.
 A single ticket costs €2.60 (the return journey will need two single tickets, costing €5.20 in total).
-The bus takes 27 minutes to reach Robo da Roca from Cascais or 35 minutes from Sintra.
+The bus takes 27 minutes to reach Cabo da Roca from Cascais or 35 minutes from Sintra.

 There are two departures every hour, and thirty minutes is sufficient time to see everything at the Cabo da Roca.
 In Sintra, this service departs from the Portela de Sintra train station (GPS: 38.802, -9.376)